 - A.A. degree graduates of (Regional or CHEA approved) accredited degree granting institutions are accepted as having completed all Leadership Core requirements, with the exception of LDRS 290 Quaker Values and LDRS 390 Contemporary Leadership.

 - Course work from non-accredited institutions will be accepted based on recommendations from the American Council on Education (ACE), the National Program for Non-collegiate Sponsored Instruction (PONSI), the College Level Examination Program (CLEP), the Defense Activity for Non-Traditional Education Support (DANTES, DSST), and individualized articulation agreements with other institutions.
-In some cases, credit may be granted through assessment of a documented portfolio.

 - Students desiring credit for military experience must provide an official transcript from AARTS (Army), SMARTS (Sailor/Marine), or the Community College of the Air Force.